The Hungry Bites

 Jump to Recipe Print Recipe

-This delicious easy oven-baked swordfish with lemon and olive oil vinaigrette requires minimum preparation and is ready in less than 30 minutes.
+This delicious easy oven-baked swordfish with a Greek lemon and olive oil vinaigrette requires minimum preparation and is ready in less than 30 minutes.

 It is a perfect example of the simplicity of the Mediterranean cuisine, and combines the meaty texture of swordfish with the tangy flavor and citrus taste of lemon.